-Thornton Tomasetti provided structural design for a seven-year modernization of the U.S. Treasury Department’s historic headquarters building.
-Originally constructed in 1869, the building still contained basic infrastructure not updated since the early 1900s and had also suffered from fire 1996.
-The project was performed in four phases to minimize disruption to Treasury staff.
+Originally constructed in 1869, the U.S. Treasury Department’s headquarters building contained basic infrastructure not updated since the early 1900s and had also suffered from fire in 1996.
+The renovation was performed in four phases to minimize disruption to Treasury staff.

 We provided structural design services to Shalom Baranes Associates for the seven-year modernization of historic building.